LightDE: A Lightweight Method for Eliminating Dangling Pointers: Design

 \section{Design}

 In this section, we first explain LightDE's structure-sensitive pointer analysis method to obtain the pointing relationships of pointers and the structural information of objects.
-Then, we explain how LightDE maps the pointer analysis results to runtime information to accurately eliminate dangling pointers.
+Then, we explain how LightDE maps static pointer analysis results to runtime information, enabling accurate elimination of dangling pointers.